raven-im/raven/README.md

 # raven

 Open Source Instant Message System.
-It provides a solution that communicatie between different platforms, such as Ios, Android and Web.
+It provides a solution that communicate between different platforms, such as Ios, Android and Web.
 It includes:

 |  Repo   | Description  | Comment |
 |  ----  | ----  | ----  |